redaelhail/portfolio/content/blog/docker/index.md

 In other words, starting a container with bind mounts allows to use a container to run tools that we don't want to install on our host, and yet still work with our host's files.

 ## 4. Run

 Finally, launching the demo is simply done with a single command: `docker compose up`

+## 5. CI pipeline

+GitHub Actions is a CI/CD tool that we'll use to automate our pipeline.
+I first create a new file .github/workflows/ci.yml in the project repository with the following contents

+    name: ci

+    on:
+      push:
+        branches:
+          - main

+    jobs:
+      build:
+        runs-on: ubuntu-latest
+        steps:
+          -
+            name: Checkout
+            uses: actions/checkout@v4
+          -
+            name: Login to Docker Hub
+            uses: docker/login-action@v3
+            with:
+              username: ${{ secrets.DOCKER_USERNAME }}
+              password: ${{ secrets.DOCKERHUB_TOKEN }}
+          -
+            name: Set up Docker Buildx
+            uses: docker/setup-buildx-action@v3
+          -
+            name: Build and push
+            uses: docker/build-push-action@v5
+            with:
+              context: .
+              push: true
+              tags: ${{ secrets.DOCKER_USERNAME }}/${{ github.event.repository.name }}:latest

+This workflow will run on every push to the main branch.
+It first checks the latest code version from the repository, then it logs in to Docker hub.
+Afterwards, it builds and pushs the Docker image to container registry DockerHub.